rcioletti/lazy-save-palworld/README.md

-# XGP to Steam save easy converter
+# Game Pass save to Steam save easy converter

-Converts the save file from Xbox Game Pass to Steam in a very easy and user friendly UI
+Converts a Palworld save file from Xbox Game Pass to Steam in two clicks.

 ### Instructions